Do you have a site suitable for battery storage?

 Before committing to fees for grid applications, we recommend an initial assessment to ensure that there is a realistic chance of a viable scheme.
 Landowners need to ensure they aren’t wasting money on unviable sites, but they also need to get into the queue for remaining, viable grid capacity ahead of their neighbours.

-Roadnight Taylor offers Stop/Go feasibility studies from as little as £250, where we look at all the factors necessary for a scheme.
+Roadnight Taylor offers Stop/Go feasibility studies from as little as £350 plus VAT, where we look at all the factors necessary for a scheme.
 We work closely with the engineers at the Network Operators and can establish if it is worth submitting a grid application, for what technology and at what scale.
 We always back our recommendations and can prepare, submit and manage grid applications on a success-only basis.